sccn/sccn.github.io/tutorials/II/II.5_component_clustering_tools.md

 confirmation window will pop up.

+### Creating a new cluster

-<u>Creating a new cluster:</u> To create a new empty cluster, press the
+To create a new empty cluster, press the
 *Create new cluster* option, this opens a pop-up window asking for a name for the new cluster.
 If no name is given, the default name is 'Cls
 \#', where '\#' is the next available cluster number.
 For changes to